-- PSC 532.
-RENAISSANCE TO MODERN POLITICAL THOUGHT.
-An examination of the traditions of early modern political thought from the Renaissance to the Late Modern Periods, with an emphasis on the social contract theorists through out the Age of the Enlightenment.
-3 (S) - PSC 535.
+- PSC 506.
+STATE AND LOCAL GOVERNMENT.
+Organization, operations, and problems of state and local governments in the U.S. Intergovernmental relations.
+Special attention to systems of government in Mississippi.
+3 - PSC 507.
+CRIMINAL LAW.
+A survey of applied substantive law evaluated within the canon of American legal thought.
+The course evaluates the most common criminal offenses, their application, and enforcement of local, state, and federal statutory law, and the relevant court decisions that sustain or modify statutory construction.
+3 - PSC 514.
+GENDER IN A CROSS-CULTURAL PERSPECTIVE. - PSC 520.
+THE AMERICAN PRESIDENCY.
+Emphasis on executive branch of the federal government.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - PSC 535.
 AMERICAN POLITICAL PARTIES AND POLITICS.
 Suffrage, nominations, and elections; nature, organization and operation of political parties; problems of representative government; interest groups, campaign techniques.
 3 - PSC 540.
 THE JUDICIAL PROCESS.
 An introduction to the judicial process focusing on the roles of judge and lawyer from the first case filing to final appeal.
 Students trace the litigation chain through both civil and criminal actions in state and federal systems critically assessing the roles played by individual and institutional actors.
 Prerequisite: CRJ 407.
 3 (S) - PSC 542.
 CIVIL RIGHTS LAW.
 Survey of case law at the Supreme Court level beginning with a discussion of the law of slavery from the colonial era through the Civil War period.
 Special attention is paid to the civil rights struggle in Mississippi and the Delta.
 Prerequisite: PSC 201.
-3 (F) - PSC 543.
-MEDIA LAW AND POLITICS.
-Philosophy, law, and politics of the media focusing on the legal rights and obligations of print and broadcast journalism.
-The course reviews the origin and development of First Amendment protections, with emphasis on the history of censorship, problems of defamation, obscenity, libel, privacy, prior restraint, fair trial/free press, and access to information.
-3 - PSC 544.
+3 (F) - PSC 544.
 CIVIL LIBERTIES AND CIVIL RIGHTS.
 The study of the constitutional law of civil liberties and civil rights.
 Emphasis will be placed on the Supreme Court's role in redefining constitutional interpretation with special focus on the origins and development of the Fourteenth Amendment, the role of Incorporation Theory, and the modern debate over equality.
 3 - PSC 546.
 CONSTITUTIONAL LAW.
 The study of the structures and relationships of federal and state governments, including federalism, interstate commerce, and taxation and spending.
 Emphasis is placed on the historical development of constitutional law in this area and the legal and political nature of the U.S. Supreme Court.
 3 - PSC 550.
 COMPARATIVE POLITICS.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
-3 (S) - PSC 551, POLITICS AND CHANGE, 3 - PSC 552.
-DEMOCRATIC POLITICAL THOUGHT.
-3 - PSC 559.
-AGRICULTURAL LAW.
-3 - PSC 560.
-PRINCIPLES OF PUBLIC ADMINISTRATION.
-Administrative organization and activities, fiscal and personnel management, administrative law and public relations, special problems related to federal, state, county, and municipal administrations.
+3 (S) - PSC 570.
+INTERNATIONAL RELATIONS.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 (F) - PSC 580.
+U.S. FOREIGN POLICY.
+Analyzes the institutions, actors, forces, and issues that shape U.S. foreign policy.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 3